-As of April 15, 2015, the Company will have a separately designated audit committee.
-Currently and for this Annual Report, the Board of Directors as a whole acts as the Company's audit committee.
-The Board of Directors, acting as the Company's audit committee, must preapprove all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for us by our independent auditors, subject to the de-minimis exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act.
-Each year the independent auditor's retention to audit our financial statements, including the associated fee, is approved by the Board of Directors before the filing of the previous year's Annual Report on Form 10-K. At the beginning of the fiscal year, the Board of Directors will evaluate other known potential engagements of the independent auditor, including the scope of work proposed to be performed and the proposed fees, and approve or reject each service, taking into account whether the services are permissible under applicable law and the possible impact of each non-audit service on the independent auditor's independence from management.
+The Board of Directors approved the audit committee charter effective April 15, 2015.
+The audit committee must pre-approve all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for us by our independent auditors, subject to the de-minimis exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act.
+Each year the independent auditor's retention to audit our financial statements, including the associated fee, is approved by the audit committee before the filing of the previous year's Annual Report on Form 10-K. At the beginning of the fiscal year, the audit committee will evaluate other known potential engagements of the independent auditor, including the scope of work proposed to be performed and the proposed fees, and approve or reject each service, taking into account whether the services are permissible under applicable law and the possible impact of each non-audit service on the independent auditor's independence from management.
 At each such subsequent meeting, the auditor and management may present subsequent services for approval.
 Typically, these would be services such as due diligence for an acquisition, that would not have been known at the beginning of the year.